How to make a claim

 - a certified copy of the death certificate

-- a Statement of Dependants form
+- a completed Statement of dependants form.

 -